androidx/media/libraries/decoder_opus/README.md

 # Opus decoder module

-The Opus module provides `LibopusAudioRenderer`, which uses libopus (the Opus decoding library) to decode Opus audio.
+The Opus module provides `LibopusAudioRenderer`, which uses the libopus native library to decode Opus audio.

 ## License note